Saint Helena Airport

 Saint Helena Airport (IATA: HLE, ICAO: FHSH) is an international airport on Saint Helena, a remote island in the south Atlantic Ocean, in the British Overseas Territory of Saint Helena, Ascension, and Tristan da Cunha.

 The construction of the runway was finished in 2015 and the airport opened in 2016.
-The inaugural scheduled flight was delayed but general aviation, charter, and medical evacuation flights were able to serve the airport from May 2016.
+The inaugural scheduled flight was delayed, but general aviation, charter, and medical evacuation flights were able to serve the airport from May 2016.

-The airport began scheduled commercial services on 14 October 2017, when the South African carrier Airlink inaugurated a weekly service from O. R. Tambo International Airport in Johannesburg, South Africa, via Walvis Bay Airport, Namibia, using an Embraer E190-100IGW, about one and a half years after the originally expected inauguration date, and with a smaller-sized aircraft, because of wind shear problems affecting the airport.
+The airport began scheduled commercial services on 14 October 2017, when the South African carrier Airlink inaugurated a weekly service from O. R. Tambo International Airport in Johannesburg, South Africa, via Walvis Bay Airport, Namibia, using an Embraer E190-100IGW, about one and a half years after the originally expected inauguration date.
+The service was flown with a smaller-sized aircraft because of wind shear problems affecting the airport.
 Additionally, monthly charter flights operate between Ascension Island and Saint Helena.

 History

 Background

 Saint Helena is more than 2000 km from the nearest major landmass.
 Prior to the opening of the airport, the island was only reachable by sea, making it one of the most remote populated places on earth, measured as travel time from major cities.
 Sea journeys used to take five days from Cape Town, with departures once every three weeks.

-The first consideration of an airport on St Helena was made in 1943 by the South African Air Force, which undertook a survey on Prosperous Bay Plain from October 1943 until January 1944, but concluded that, while technically feasible, an airport was not a practical proposition.
+The first consideration of an airport on Saint Helena was made in 1943 by the South African Air Force, which undertook a survey on Prosperous Bay Plain from October 1943 until January 1944.
+They concluded that, while technically feasible, an airport was not a practical proposition.

-From the 1960s, there was an idea to build an airport on the Island.
-In 1999, this was taken up by the island government.

 It was suggested that an airport would extend the United Kingdom's capabilities to carry out airborne missions in the South Atlantic region, such as maritime patrols in accordance with international fishing agreements (e.g., International Commission for the Conservation of Atlantic Tunas), counter-piracy missions along important trade routes, and also airlift operations notably into Southern Africa.

-According to analysts, the UK government's decision to finally go ahead with the airport, after long delays, seems to be driven in part by concerns over a continuing tense standoff with Argentina in the Falkland Islands sovereignty dispute.
+According to analysts, the UK government's decision to finally go ahead with the airport, after long delays, seemed to be driven in part by concerns over a continuing tense standoff with Argentina over the Falkland Islands sovereignty dispute.
 The island is about 3812 mi from the Falklands – seven hours and 40 minutes' flight time.
-But, analysts say that was nevertheless an improvement over the present state of isolation from the UK for both St Helena and the Falklands.
+But, analysts say that was nevertheless an improvement over the previous state of isolation from the UK for both St Helena and the Falklands.

 The following possible benefits were also factors in the decision-making process: